hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 | **Lifespan**              | Consists of various moving parts        | Finite number of writes due to NAND flash      |

-## File Types (to Database)
+## Software Stuff (to Database)

 - **NOTE: THIS BELONGS TO THE 'DATABASE' PART OF P1**

+- file types
     - why use text file (generic file format) instead of using word processed file?
         - file size is smaller
             - takes less storage space
         - text format doesnt need to buy license / software
             - eg: of word processing software
         - can be opened by more applications
         - data can be exchanged among different OS / Computers
         - word processing software has many versions
             - one may not support documents made with another verison

+- propietrary software
+    - software that is owned by an individual or a company (usually the one that developed it)
+    - there are almost always major restrictions on its use
+    - a software vendor delineates the specific terms of use in an end-user license agreement
+    - its source code is almost always kept secret
+    - usually covered by copyright which provides a legal basis for its owner to establish exclusive rights

+- open source file formats
+    - can be used and implemented by anyone
+    - an open source file format can be used by both propietrary and FOSS
+    - also called free file formats if they are not covered by any copyrights
+    - so that anyone may use them at no monetary cost for any desired purpose

+## Web Conference (to Digital Divide)

+- **NOTE: THIS BELONGS TO THE 'DIGITAL DIVIDE' PART OF P1**

+- how to setup
+    - send emails to every person being invited informing them of the conference
+    - he sends log in details to users
+    - uploads any necessary documents for the meeting
+    - sends a link to the website
+    - enter his username and password (obtained from the provider)
+    - select a start time and end time
+    - in the meeting area, type an agenda
+    - using the software select participants
+    - select appropriate meeting space/room
+    - select those participants who can enter the room
+    - choose those who can be presenters
+        - and who can manage the meeting
+        - limit participation of participants,
+        - disable messaging,
+        - disable camers

+- how to setup
+    - setup equipment and software
+    - agree a date and time
+    - send reminder to participants before they start
+    - send invitation link, with meeting password
+    - adjust webcam so that can be seen
+    - create and enter virtual rooms
+    - share documents with appropriate software
+    - upload any necessary documents for the meeting
+    - sends a link to the website
+    - enter his username and password
+    - using the software, select participants to accept in to the meeting
+    - select appropriate meeting space/room
+    - select those who can enter the room
+    - limit the participation of participants, mute, disable messaging / camera, etc...
+    - communicate by speaking into a microphone and looking at the webcam